strarsis/wp-current-locale/README.md

 # wp-current-language
 Library/helper for determining the current language selected (different multilingual plugins)

+## Deprecated
+This repository has been deprecated because it is sufficient to use `get_locale()` for retrieving the current locale across different language plugins.

 ## Note:

 There is a confusion over 'Language' and 'Locale'.